Glutes & Hamstrings

 WHY IS THIS IMPORTANT?

-When it comes to the hamstrings, you may more often think about how you can become more flexible in that area of your body.
-What may be neglected, is the fact that to create integrity in your muscles, there must be a healthy degree of strength.
-Strength is often associated with glutes, but how can you strengthen effectively and why?
-Effectively strengthening your glutes and hamstrings support your ability to propel your body forward in your daily movement.
-Applying these safe and effective techniques will contribute to your hip health, and more importantly, your overall health.
+When it comes to the hamstrings, you may often think about how to become more flexible in that area of the body; what may be neglected is that to create integrity in your muscles, there must be a healthy degree of strength.
+Strength is often associated with glutes, but why, and how can you strengthen them effectively?
+If you strengthen your glutes and hamstrings effectively, you support your ability to propel your body forward in your daily movement.
+Applying these safe and effective techniques will contribute to your hip health and thus your overall health.

-Register for Matt’s December 2023 Immersion Blissful Hips in order to learn and build on your current toolbox for strength!
+Register for Matt’s December 2023 Immersion Blissful Hips in order to learn and to expand your current toolbox for strength!

 The 200 Hr.
 Teacher Training: Click Here to See the Next Start Date